Continuing Studies Programs

 Withdrawal

-If a student enrolled in a Duke University program withdraws from the program, or is no longer in good academic standing, they must wait two academic terms before re-applying to any Duke program, including Continuing Studies (see the Satisfactory Continuation Requirements outlined on page 51 of the Bulletin of Undergraduate Instruction).
+If a student enrolled in a Duke University program withdraws from the program, or is no longer in good academic standing, they must wait two academic terms before re-applying to any Duke program, including any continuing studies programs (see the Satisfactory Continuation Requirements outlined in the Bulletin of Undergraduate Instruction).

 Semester Continuation Requirements